zanniemill49/va.gov-team/platform/testing/end-to-end/local-cross-platform-cypress-testing-with-browserstack.md

 browserstack-cypress run --sync
 ```

-You can also use the `--spec` param to for specific spec files:
+You can also use the `--spec` param to run specific spec files:

 ```
 # Run a single spec instead of everything